happyendermangit/discord-assets_v2/lottieAssets/readme.md

-# those are unreadable lottie files
+# use https://app.lottiefiles.com/preview to view these files
-## idk if it's even possible to decode them